 In most cases, this is via a TRRS (tip-ring-ring-sleeve connector).
 Here’s the same picture again as a refresher:

-Though there are different wiring scheme for the versatile TRRS connector, the most modern and common standard is the CTIA’s (Cellular Telecommunications and Internet Association AHJ (American Headset Jack) standard; The AHJ is wired as follows:
+Though there are different wiring schemes for the versatile TRRS connector, the most modern and common standard is the CTIA’s (Cellular Telecommunications and Internet Association AHJ (American Headset Jack) standard; The AHJ is wired as follows:

 - Tip: left channel headphone audio